 The island’s east side is the best place to visit in Cyprus for a beach holiday.
 The best beaches in Cyprus are Nissi Beach and Makronissos Beach in Ayia Napa, and Fig Tree Bay in Protaras.
 The beaches here are stunning, with fine white sand and turquoise water.

 There are lots of beachside hotels, bars, clubs, and restaurants on this side of the island.
-You go to Ayia Napa to party, so it’s great for groups of friends.
+You go to Ayia Napa to party, so it’s a top choice for groups of friends.
 For a more relaxing and slightly more private vibe, you should go to Protaras.
 It gets very busy in both places in the Summer months, (June – September).

 South Cyprus – Best for Coastal City Living

-For a more local take on Cyprus, Larnaca and Limassol are great places to base yourself.
+For a more local take on Cyprus, Larnaca and Limassol are good places to base yourself.
 Both are cities based on the coast so have everything on your doorstep.
-Sandy beaches, great cafes, restaurants, and bars.
+Sandy beaches, excellent cafes, restaurants, and bars.

-Larnaca and Limassol are far less touristy so they’re great places to visit in Cyprus for a more authentic experience.
+Larnaca and Limassol are far less touristy so they’re the best places to visit in Cyprus for a more authentic experience.

 These cities are great for couples, friends, or families who want to enjoy the beach but explore the island too.